-In enterprise organizations, graymail can be difficult to manage within an email security strategy as some recipients want to receive such messages while others may perceive them as spam.
-For example, a graymail recipient in the marketing department may elect to receive updates on industry conferences while an employee in human resources may see these mailers as spam.
+In enterprise organisations, graymail can be difficult to manage as some recipients want to receive such messages while others may perceive them as spam.
+For example, a recipient in the marketing department may elect to receive updates on industry conferences while an employee in human resources may see these mailers as spam.